1 Million Turtles Community Conservation Program

 Your training will include basic information about the code and how it is being applied to this survey.

-You will be required to pass a short quiz before you can start the survey.
+You will be required to pass a short quiz before you can start the survey (you will find the link further down on this page).

-Ideally the survey is done near a wetland (eg River, creek, lagoon, pond), but it can be done anywhere if you have enough space.
+The NNPS must be done on private land or under the guidance or approval from local land management agencies (e.g., Local Council).
+Ideally the survey is done near a wetland (eg river, creek, lagoon, pond), but it can be done anywhere if you have enough space.

-What is enough space?
+What would be considered as ‘enough space’?
 A standard backyard is not enough space.
-You would need to own "acreage" to join in.
-However, please alert your local council or Local Land Services and alert them about this Citizen Science initiative and they may coordinate it in your suburban park or local creek.
+You would need to have access to "acreage".
+However, please alert your local council or Local Land Services and alert them to this Citizen Science initiative and they may coordinate it in your suburban park or local creek.

 To start with, we will provide training for you successfully implement and complete the survey.